 Panadas – a Sardinian type of pastry pie, usually filled with vegetables or roasted eel.

-Su Filindeu – typical from Nuoro, this is a dish made with extremely thin pasta served in mutton broth with pecorino cheese.
+Su Filindeu – typical from Nuoro, this dish is made with extremely thin pasta served in mutton broth with pecorino cheese.
 The Filindeu pasta is apparently the rarest pasta in the world, as it is extremely difficult to make, and not very many people make it commercially.

 Bottarga – hailing from Cabras, near Oristano, this is a delicacy of salted, cured fish roe, typically of the grey mullet or the bluefin tuna.
-Bottarga can be quite expensive, and is usually served as part of a pasta dish.
+Bottarga can be quite expensive, and you usually eat it only as part of a pasta dish.

 Do you have any favourite Sardinian foods not mentioned in my list?
 Please let me know in the comments!